johnnovak/twyg/doc/nodes.rst

     .. propparams:: Number 5.0
        :values: >0.0

-    If *roundingStyle* is set to *arc*, the rectangle corners are drawn using quarter circle arcs having this radius (in points).
+    If :ref:property:`roundingStyle` is set to *arc*, the rectangle corners are drawn using quarter circle arcs having this radius (in points).
 The radius is capped at half the node's height or width (whichever is lower) to prevent self-overlapping curves.
 This lends itself to a neat trick to draw capsule-like node shapes by setting the corner radius to a very large value (last example).

     .. image:: figures/images/nodes-rect-cornerRadius.png